richrd/suplemon/README.md

 ## Support

-If you have a question or need help, you can find me in IRC at #suplemon @ Freenode.
+If you have a question, need help, or just want to chat head over to the IRC channel #suplemon @ Freenode.
-I'll be happy to chat with you!
+I'll be happy to chat with you, see you there!

 ## Keyboard shortcuts